akka/akka/akka-docs/rst/scala/persistence-query.rst

 ``EventsByPersistenceId`` is a query equivalent to replaying a :ref:`PersistentActor <event-sourcing>`, however, since it is a stream it is possible to keep it alive and watch for additional incoming events persisted by the persistent actor identified by the given ``persistenceId``.
-Most journal will have to revert to polling in order to achieve this, which can be configured using the ``RefreshInterval`` query hint:
+Most journals will have to revert to polling in order to achieve this, which can be configured using the ``RefreshInterval`` query hint:

 .. includecode:: code/docs/persistence/query/PersistenceQueryDocSpec.scala#events-by-persistent-id-refresh